International Travel

 2. Amsterdam-Frankfurt by Air

 The 2 respective national carriers operate services between Amsterdam Schiphol (AMS) and Frankfurt Main International airport (FRA).
-Although the flight time is scheduled for around 65 minutes, the train trip is a more comfortable, stress-free and ‘greener’ option.
+Although the flight time is scheduled for around 65 minutes, the train trip is a more comfortable, stress-free option.

 KLM (Skyteam) flies up to 6x daily as a KLM Cityhopper-branded service between Amsterdam and Frankfurt using Embraer 175/190 jets.
-Prices start from around €130 return not including checked luggage.
+Prices start from around €210 return not including checked luggage.

 Lufthansa (Star Alliance) also operates up to 6x daily on the Amsterdam-Frankfurt flight route using Airbus A320 series aircraft.
-Return fares are similar to those offered by KLM.
+Return fares start from around €250 return not including checked luggage.

 lufthansa aircraft at amsterdam